IBM/universal-connectors/filter-plugin/logstash-filter-aurora-mysql-guardium/README.md

 ## Viewing the Audit logs

 The Audit logs can be seen in log files in RDS, and also on CloudWatch.
-	• “Viewing the auditing details in RDS log files”
-	• “Viewing the logs entries on CloudWatch”

 ### Viewing the auditing details in RDS log files

 The RDS log files can be viewed, watched, and downloaded.
 The name of the RDS log file is modifiable and is controlled by parameter log_filename.